a972celia/a972celia.github.io/_posts/2019-07-03-cross-validation.md

 <h3>Stratified K-Fold cross-validation</h3>
-<p>Splitting the dataset into k-folds by starting with the first 1/k-th part of the data as described above might not always be a good idea.</p>
+<p>Splitting the dataset into k-folds by starting with the first 1/k-th part of the data as described above might not always be a good idea.Let’s have a look at the iris dataset for example:</p>
 <pre><code>iris.target</code></pre>
 <p>array([0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0,0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0,0, 0, 0, 0, 0, 0, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1,1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1,1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2,2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2])</p>